Broken Sword: Shadow of the Templars – The Director's Cut: Awards

 Shadow of the Templars – The Director's Cut received several awards and nominations.
 It was nominated for Best Story at the 2009 British Academy Video Games Awards.
 Pocket Gamer awarded the iPhone version the Pocket Gamer Gold Award when it was released in 2010, and nominated it Best Adventure/RPG Game in 2011.
 The Wii and DS versions were nominated for Best Port/Updated Re-release at Adventure Gamers' 2010 Aggie Awards.
 The iPhone version was nPocket Gamer Awards.
 The Wii version won the award for Best European Adventure at the 2011 European Games Awards.

 The Director's Cut edition is often listed as one of the greatest games on the iOS, Wii, and DS.
 GameYum listed it as one of "The Top 5 Nintendo DS Games" in 2009, and placed it first on its list of "The Top 5 iPhone Adventure Games" in 2011.
 In 2010, PCWorld listed it as one of the "25 Best iPad Games".
 Pocket Gamer listed it on its lists of "Top 10 point-and-click adventure games on iPhone and iPad" in 2010, and "Top 10 point-and-click adventures for iPad" (along with The Smoking Mirror – Remastered) and "Top 10 iOS games with Game Center" in 2011.
 Metacritic ranked it ninth on its list of "The Best iPhone and iPad Games of 2010".
 Trusted Reviews ranked it at number 31 on its "100 Best iPhone Games Ever" list in 2011.
-Gameranx ranked it at number 10 on its list of "Top 25 Best iOS Games" in 2011.
 As of April 2012, it is VideoGamer.com's fifth-best-reviewed Wii adventure game and best reviewed DS adventure game of all time.